Last updated on October 28th 2019

 This road trip plan is completely free for your own personal use!
 If you find it helpful, it would be awesome if you use the affiliate links provided in the text and at the end of this post when you book hotels, rental cars, camper vans or activities.

 If you do, I will get paid a small commission, at no extra cost to you!

 Who is this New Zealand road trip itinerary perfect for?

-The best way to travel around New Zealand
+What's the best way to travel around New Zealand longterm?

 Day 1-2: Arrive in Auckland